P1xt/p1xt-guides/job-ready-javascript-edition-3.0.md

 - [ ]  Project: Full stack project of your choice (ideas: clone Facebook, Reddit, Netflix, Slack) - Consider building it as a Chrome Extension, Mobile, or Electron App.
 - [ ]  Project: Full stack project of your choice (make it grand).
 - [ ]  Project: Select an API from [Todd Motto's API List](https://github.com/toddmotto/public-apis) and build a frontend-only application powered by data fetched from the API you chose.
+- [ ]  Project: Complete any sections of [
+Precalculus
+](https://www.khanacademy.org/math/precalculus) you have yet to complete.
 ---

 ## Tier 5 - Wrap everything up and prep for interviews